sematic-ai/sematic/docs/cli.md

 SNOWFLAKE_USER: foobar
 ```

-These settings are simply store in the `/.sematic/settings.yaml` file on
+These settings are simply stored in the `~/.sematic/settings.yaml` file on
 your machine.

 You can always override them at runtime with an environment variable: